Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are a myriad of concerns to look over during an home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+There are a myriad of things you should look for in an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
 The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us today to book your rental property house assessment.
+The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist assistance, get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties